finqu/aptl/README.md

 # APTL (AI Prompt Template Language)

+> **⚠️ Active Development Notice**
+> This project is under active development and not yet production-ready.
+APIs and features may change as we iterate toward a stable 1.0 release.
+Please expect potential breaking changes until we reach 1.0.0.

 **A modern template engine designed specifically for AI system prompts.**

 Stop wrestling with string concatenation and messy JSON.
 Write clean, maintainable prompt templates with inheritance, conditionals, and type-safe data injection—compile to optimized output for any LLM.